What is QuickBooks?

 QuickBooks Point of Sale

-QuickBooks Point of Sale is a locally installed solution built for small retail businesses looking for the features of an ERP without the higher price tag.
-This tablet POS-compatible software will process credit cards and manage your customer loyalty program.
-It’s more than just a cash register: This all-in-one software allows for inventory management, customer management, merchandise planning, time tracking, bill payment, and more.
-Pair QuickBooks Point of Sale with QuickBooks Online or QuickBooks Pro to integrate your POS with your accounting system.
+QuickBooks Point of Sale was a locally installed solution built for small retail businesses looking for the features of an ERP without the higher price tag.
+It was discontinued on October 3, 2023.
+This tablet POS-compatible software processed credit cards and managed customer loyalty programs.
+It also allowed for inventory management, customer management, merchandise planning, time tracking, bill payment, and more.
+Users generally paired QuickBooks Point of Sale with QuickBooks Online or QuickBooks Pro to integrate their POS with their accounting system.

 QuickBooks for Mac

-In addition to the desktop solutions for Windows, QuickBooks offers a solution for Mac users similar to QuickBooks Desktop Pro.
-This software works best for non-manufacturing small businesses.
+In addition to the desktop solutions for Windows, QuickBooks offered a solution for Mac users similar to QuickBooks Desktop Pro.
+QuickBooks for Mac is no longer sold.
+This software worked best for non-manufacturing small businesses.

 Deployment Options